 RIT's Environmental Sustainability Health & Safety major was selected as one of the four best environmental programs in the nation!
 Environmental Managers earn high salaries helping companies produce goods and services without contaminating the environment.
 Come try on a Level-A Emergency Responder Hazardous Materials Suit and learn how they protect workers from hazardous chemicals in the workplace, and citizens from chemical pollutants in the environment.^ Back to Top

 Picture the delicate complexity of a snowflake and the geometric drama of a crystal's brilliant facets, the surprising intricacy of granules of sugar and an inedible crystalline relative, sand.
 The possibilities for discovery through photography with a microscope will blow you away.
 Explore this inner world, bursting with 3D shape and color.
-Images from this session will be able to be published immediately to your Instagram or Facebook accounts for the workshop.
+Images from this session will be able to be published immediately to your Instagram or Facebook accounts for the workshop. ** July only

 Have you ever wondered how digital video cameras work?
 Motion picture film?
 Digital and film projectors?
 What about all the systems used to create a movie?
 From editing and color correction to how special effects and 3D elements are added, this session will focus on imaging and color science, image processing and systems architecture of different motion picture imaging workflows.
 You will learn how motion imaging systems work and how they are put together to create the wonderful movies we all enjoy!
 If you have an engineering mind and also like to express your creativity, make sure to attend this session!^ Back to Top